 server-gfxtest4: n/N=object, SPACE=mode, ENTER=auto/manual(cursor,z/Z), d/D=distance, h=help, w=wireframe on/off, b=bit operator (only mode 0 and 1)

 server-bezier: SPACE=new pattern, ENTER=single/mirrored, c=color, o=operation, c=bit operator (for poly operation), cursor up/down=increase/decrease linegap

 server-mouse-blocktransform: Mouse left/right key+drag=paint/erase, mouse wheel=set brush size, SPACE=palette

 I was trying out the A flag (to send All events, one by one), and realized that: 1.
 It is currently the only way to check if the user is holding down more than one key at once 2.
 It was not working anyway, because there was a bug.

-So I fixed that, and made a little shootem-up game.
-The purpose of it is actually to test if you can move the player in two directions at once (e.g up-right) while frenetically pressing space bar to shoot. (as you can see I could not be bothered to make graphics but re-used stuff from my Mariorun game for now)
+So I fixed that, and made a little shootem-up game (in the folder games/shootem).
+The purpose of this game is actually to test if you can move the player in two directions at once (e.g up-right) while frenetically pressing space bar to shoot.
+I could not be bothered to make graphics but re-used stuff from my Mariorun game.

 1. Server: 'n' and 'K' are no longer persistent flags.
 Also, setting k flag now disables m/M.